NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 This is **bold text**, this is *italic text*, this is `monospaced text`, and this is [a link](http://rmarkdown.rstudio.com/lesson-1.html).

-An important feature of R Markdown, is that you are allowed to use R code inline to generate text by enclosing it with `r `.
+An important feature of R Markdown is that you are allowed to use R code inline to generate text by enclosing it with `r `.
 As an example: 112/67 is equal to `r round(112/67, 2)`.
 You can also use multiple commands like this:
-I like `r fruits <- c("apples","bananas"); paste(fruits, collapse=" and ")`!
+I like `r fruits <- c("apples","bananas"); paste(fruits, collapse = " and ")`!
 ```

 The above markdown would generate something like this: